remoteoss/ai-agent-toolkit/README.md

 Replace `YOUR_REMOTE_API_KEY` with your actual Remote API key, or set the `REMOTE_API_KEY` environment variable.

+For more detailed information, please refer to the [MCP package README](./mcp/README.md).

 ## Supported API Methods

 The toolkit provides a set of tools to interact with the Remote API.
 The available tools include: